paolo-hub/Displacement-Integration-for-Dynamic-Analysis/README.md

 This is a classic example of creating a temporal history of displacements to perform a finite element dynamic analysis.

-This example is set up in the script Example1.py,
+This example is set up in the script Example1.py.

-At the beginning of the file, the necessary functions are imported:
+At the beginning of the file _Exemple1.py_, the necessary functions are imported:
 ```
 from integrate_module import integrate_wilson, baseline
 ```